1amGenius/HeyNastaran/README.md

 - 🌤 Weather forecasts for the next 7 days, including sunrise and sunset times.
 - ✨ Daily motivational or upbeat quotes.
 - 🎵 Daily music recommendations.
-- 📢 Notifications when favorite artists release new tracks.
+- 📢 Notifications when favorite artists release new tracks (hope I can implement it for free).
 - 📝 Storage and retrieval of ideas (text) and inspirations (images).

 The backend is designed with **clean architecture principles**, **dependency injection**, and **MongoDB** for data persistence.